sadeq220/docs/microservice/README.md

 - circuit breaker
 - API Gateway

+Some approaches help to adopt microservice architecture easily:
+- DDD aggregate pattern
+    - first structure the business logic as an object model(domain model)[^2]
+    - then structuring a domain model as a set of aggregates and make the boundaries explicit.

+- Event-Driven Architecture(EDA from Enterprise Integration Patterns)

+- monitoring using Grafana and Prometheus

 Martin Fowler define a microservice *architectural style*[^1] as follows:
 > In short, the microservice architectural style is an approach to developing a single application as a suite of small services,
 > each running in its own process and communicating with lightweight mechanisms, often an HTTP resource API.